 If your doctor determines that surgery is the best option to treat your sleep apnea, you will have an initial consultation with our skilled surgeon to discuss and formulate the best method of surgical treatment.
 Your breathing passages will be widened by shrinking, stiffening, or removing excess tissue in the mouth and throat, or by resetting the position of the lower jaw.
 Your procedure may be performed in our office or a hospital, depending on the severity of your condition.

 If you think you may be a candidate for surgical treatment of sleep apnea, please contact us at Utah Facial & Oral Surgery.
-Dr. Price has extensive surgical training, and our highly trained staff are happy to assist you throughout the process.
+Our surgeons have extensive surgical training, and our highly trained staff are happy to assist you throughout the process.
 Please contact us to schedule your initial consultation and begin your journey to a better night’s sleep.

 Where can I get sleep apnea treated in Salt Lake and Utah Counties?

 Utah Facial & Oral Surgery in South Jordan, UT, offers various oral surgical procedures and treatments, including the surgical treatment of sleep apnea.
-Dr. Christopher Price serves the Salt Lake and Utah Counties area.
+We serve the Salt Lake and Utah Counties area.

 Contact our office in the Salt Lake and Utah Counties area today to schedule your consultation for Sleep Apnea at (801) 446-4428.